uploadcare/ngx-uploadcare-widget/README.md

 ### Methods

-Component provide two public methods:
+The component now provides the two following public methods:

-* `clearUploads()` - Removes the current uploads of widget.
-You can use it to reset your form.
-Even the user alredy uploaded some files.
+* `clearUploads()` - Removes all current uploads from the widget.
+You can use the method to reset a form even if a user has already uploaded some files.
-* `reset(clearUploads = false)` - Resets the widget, You can also remove current uploads if `clearUploads` is set to `true`
+* `reset(clearUploads = false)` - Resets the widget, You can also remove all the current uploads if `clearUploads` is set to `true`

-All methods could be accessible via `@ViewChild()` approach from parent component.
+All methods are accessible from a parent component via the `@ViewChild()` approach.

 ## Localization